Freshwater fish · catfish-loaches

 Compatibility

 • Easy to keep alive but easy to accidentally starve.
-The main failure mode is not starvation from refusal but from faster tankmates eating all the food before the banjo catfish moves
+The trap is not that the fish refuses food but that faster tankmates take it all before the banjo cat moves out of cover

 Breeding